• Document Up to Date

 File Based Deployment Event Processor

-Processor that triggers a deployment event that consumers of the repository (Crafter Engines) can subscribe to by reading a file from the repository.
+Processor that triggers a deployment event that consumers of the repository (Crafter Engine instances) can subscribe to by reading a specific file from the repository.

 Properties